okzyrox/scsl/SCDB.md

 Attributes are added alongside field definitions to define their special properties, the following are the list of attributes.
 - `primaryKey` - Only allowed 1-2 times per table, not all fields can be primaryKeys
+- `unique`:
-- `upSequence` + `downSequence` - Used for `Int` and also requires `start` and `primaryKey`.
+	- `upSequence` + `downSequence` - Used for `Int` and also requires `start` and `unique`.
 Indicates the direction that new primary key ids should be created in.
 Default increment is 1.
-- `autoIncrement: <Bool>` - Defines if new entities auto increment for an integer primaryKey
 	- `change: <Int>` Cannot be negative, indicates the increment / decrement.
 	- `start: <Int>` - Used in tandem with the previous one to indicate the starting value for the first entity in the Table

 - `default: <String|Int|Float|Bool|Table|Json|Enum>` - Used to indicate the default value for the specific field on a table, can be of any type except array.
 Arrays are automatically empty on new entities.
 - `null: <Bool>` - Indicates whether the field can be null or not.
 Default is `False`
 - `blank: <Bool>` - Indicates whether the field can be blank or not, meaning it is never assigned a value.
 Cannot be used alongside `null:`.
 Default is `False`